DiabGarren/cse210-02/README.md

     - Higher or Lower
     - Play again?

-## object: Total
+## object: card

     # Responsibility:
-    - to sum up all user's player score and display the total
+    - to tell the program to run through random cards with values between 1 - 13.

     # Behaviours:
-    - display total score
+    - No repeats

     # State:
+    - Card value

+## object: main

+    # Responsibility:
+    - Run user input of h/l
-    - user score
+    - Calculate and store user points
+    - Import and run class card and functions

+    # Behaviours:
+    - Winner when they reach 1000 points
+    - Lose when they have 0

+    # State:
+    - Winner or Loser

 ## Project Structure